Low-distortion Inference of Latent Similarities from a Multiplex Social Network

 The algorithm constructs the edge sets \amoebaE[i] one by one.
 For each $i$, it begins by finding a poly-logarithmically large clique in \prunedE that is sufficiently spread out in all previously constructed \amoebaE[j].
 (We show using the \LCD condition that the node set of this clique will have diameter at most $4 \prunedR$ in some category $i$).
-Starting from this clique, as long as possible, it adds edges $(u,v)$ that are ``supported'' by enough edges (in \ESW) between $v$'s neighborhood in \amoebaE[i] \dkedit{and $u$}.
+Starting from this clique, as long as possible, it adds edges $(u,v)$ that are ``supported'' by enough edges (in \ESW) between $v$'s neighborhood in \amoebaE[i] and $u$.
 The key part of our analysis is to show that this process will indeed add all sufficiently short edges (and in particular end up having added all nodes), while excluding all edges that are long in category $i$.

 Throughout this section, we frequently count the number of edges in \ESW between two node sets (one of which may be a single node).
 We usually calculate the expectation, and then invoke Chernoff Bounds to guarantee that the number of edges is within the desired range.
 The expectation or desired number of edges will be (at least) logarithmic, allowing the application of Chernoff Bounds.